laughingcannon/VeriPoll/README.md

 ## Running the Visualizer | Author : Abhinav Kannan
-At present, for the Miminum Viable Product, we haven't integrated the data visualizer into the Java Spark Web App.
-However, you can test the "in-development" form of the visualizer by running the visualizer.py file.
+At present, the "in-development" form of the visualizer can be tested by running the visualizer.py file.

 To run the file on Terminal, please switch directory to ./VeriPoll/visualizer and run python3 visualizer.py to view the data visualizations.